Pages

 Engelbrecht Caves

-The Cave system was explored in 1864 by John Stratford, Charlie Brad, Albert Grosser and 10-year-old Charlie Grosser, in a canoe built by pioneer settler Dr Edward Wehl.
+One of Mount Gambier's biggest tourist draw cards is the Engelbrecht Caves.
+The cave system was explored in 1864 by John Stratford, Charlie Brad, Albert Grosser and 10-year-old Charlie Grosser, in a canoe built by pioneer settler Dr Edward Wehl.

 The adventurers explored but soon found themselves caught in strong currents in the underground cave system and were pulled through the network.
 They had a hard time making it back to where they started but made note of the enormous size and beauty of the caves during their trip, which was eventually written about much later in 1933.